FNNDSC/pftree/README.rst

 Given an ``<inputDir>``, ``pftree`` will perform a recursive walk down the directory tree.
 For each directory that contains files, ``pftree`` will create a dictionary key of the directory path, and will store a list of filenames for the key value.

-``pftree`` in and of itself is does not really do any work.
-It is a class that provides the internals for representing file system hierarchies in dictionary form.
+``pftree`` in and of itself does not really do any work.
+It is a class/module that abstracts the internals for representing file system hierarchies in dictionary form to be used by other modules.
 As a convenience, however, the ``--stats`` or ``--statsReverse`` do provide a useful analog for sorted directory usage down a file system tree.

 Several simple file and directory name filters can be applied which can facilitate the targetting of very specific elements in a file system tree.